djcarter85/codingblog/src/_posts/2019-03-07-blogs-i-read.md

 ---
 title: Blogs I Read
+summary: A number of blogs which inspired this one.
 ---

 I was inspired to start this blog by the many other programmers who also blog.